Skip to content

 Useful - User Config File

-If using the Cookiecutter-Spatial-Data-Science template regularly, rather than always typing in values such as the URL for Cookiecutter-Spatial-Data-Science, your name and ArcGIS Online Orginization URL, you can create a file in your home directory called .cookiecutterrc, with these values set as defaults and abbreviations.
+If you use the Cookiecutter-Spatial-Data-Science template regularly, you can avoid retyping values like the template URL, your name, and your ArcGIS Online organization URL by creating a file in your home directory called .cookiecutterrc with these values set as defaults and abbreviations.

-For instance, if the login for your computer is gis_yoda, create a text file located at C:/Users/gis_yoda/.cookiecutterrc.
-Then, put the following in this file.
+For example, if your computer login is gis_yoda, create a text file at C:/Users/gis_yoda/.cookiecutterrc with the following contents.

 default_context: